Rowno/dotfiles/README.md

 Help
 ----

-Run `cheatsheet` to get a full list with descriptions of all the custom functions and aliases.
+Run `cheatsheet` to get a full list with descriptions of all the custom aliases and functions.

 License